Skip to content

-What federal rebates are coming from the Inflation Reduction Act?
+What federal rebates are available from the Inflation Reduction Act?

 Major Rebates for Home Upgrades

-The IRA has designated $8.8 billion for the Department of Energy’s (DOE) Home Energy Rebate programs, which are expected to launch in California in late 2024.
+The IRA has designated $8.8 billion for the Department of Energy’s (DOE) Home Energy Rebates programs.
 These programs aim to make home electrification and energy efficiency upgrades more affordable.

-If your household earns less than 150% of the Area Median Income (AMI), you could be eligible for up to $14,000 in rebates, including:
+If your household earns less than 150% of the Area Median Income (AMI), you could be eligible for up to $14,000 in rebates through the federal Home Electrification and Appliances Rebates (HEAR) Program.
+(In California, this program is administered through the High-Efficiency Electric Home Rebate Act (HEEHRA).
+You can look up your AMI here.

 • Heat pumps – up to $8,000